jptang2/station-demo/ReadMe.txt

 ﻿station-demo

-Name:Tang Jian Ping
+Name:JianPing Tang

-This is a render scene about a train station.
+This is a rendered scene about a train station.
 I design the scene in 3Ds Max and I use DXUT to build a program.
 Although there is a lot of texture mapping bug, but I still working on it.
 -------------------------------------------------
 Bin folder contains executable files.